octabyte-io/blog/content/topics/open-source-databases/vector-databases-comparison/index.md

 If you’re experimenting with **LLMs, semantic search, or AI-driven recommendations**, choosing the right database can accelerate development and cut costs.

 Want more open-source hosting insights?
-Don’t miss our guide on *How to Choose Between Relational, NoSQL, and Vector Databases*.
+Don’t miss our guide on [How to Choose Between Relational, NoSQL, and Vector Databases](../relational-vs-nosql-vs-vector-databases/).